 Technically, you could only use a swim mask and a snorkel.
 I strongly suggest you get fins because, depending on the tide, you may need to dive more than four or five feet.
 Having the fins makes diving easy and stops you from tiring out.
 Everyone in our household has one of these sets.
 We’ve had them for two years now, and they are still going strong.
 These come in multiple colors, so everyone can quickly identify their own set.
 They also come in handy bags that keep the kit intact.

-Any child under six is required by law to wear a life jacket while the boat in motion.
+Any child under six is required by law to wear a life jacket while the boat is in motion.
 If you rent a boat, they will be providing them, but they will be the generic orange ones.
 Kids tend to hate these as they look, well, generic!
 Life jackets are also great flotation devices for when everyone is tired.
 O’Neil is a great brand – they last forever.